huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

     Proxy cluster instance specifications support `64`, `128`, `256`, `512`, and `1024`.
   + **Memcached**: Stand-alone and active/standby type instance values: `2`, `4`, `8`, `16`, `32` and `64`.

-* `resource_spec_code` - (Required, String) The specification code of the cache instance, which including the total memory, available memory, maximum number of connections allowed, maximum/assured bandwidth and reference performance.
+* `flavor` - (Required, String) The flavor of the cache instance, which including the total memory, available memory, maximum number of connections allowed, maximum/assured bandwidth and reference performance.
-  It also includes the type of Redis instances.
-You can query the *resource_spec_code* as follows:
+  It also includes the modes of Redis instances.
+You can query the *flavor* as follows:
   + It can be obtained through this data source `huaweicloud_dcs_flavors`.
-  + Query some specifications
+  + Query some flavors
     in [DCS Instance Specifications](https://support.huaweicloud.com/intl/en-us/productdesc-dcs/dcs-pd-200713003.html)
   + Log in to the DCS console, click *Buy DCS Instance*, and find the corresponding instance specification.